 When cooked properly, even whilst still warm, the cookie will hold it’s shape, allowing you to check the underside.
 Leave the cookies to cool completely on the baking tray.

-Whilst cooling, ring a friend, or your mum, or someone you’ve been meaning to invite round for ages.
+While cooling, ring a friend, or your mum, or someone you’ve been meaning to invite round for ages.
 Pop the kettle on, quickly clean up (vacuum, throw some bleach down the loo, anti bac wipe the cat…..).
 No, no, no!!
 Whoever you’ve invited round doesn’t want to see you (and the cat!) frazzled to within an inch of your life.
 Relax.
 Put on some whale music if necessary (although if you need that you might want to invite so and so tomorrow – just saying!!!).

 Enjoy feasting and having a good natter, with a friend, over Apricot Oat Crumble Cookies.
 Have fun catching up and sharing in each other’s news.
-One of the most precious gifts you can give is your time.
+Because one of the most precious gifts you can give is your time.
 We all feel loved and valued when others take time out of their busy schedules to share part of their day with us!

 I know, because my sister – who is the best sis in the world – took time out of her day for me today.
 Thanks babes, love you with all my heart xx.